jweissman/orsino/playtesting.md

 [x] Disable summon abilities if you already have 6 allied creatures (alive or dead...) / Shouldn't be able to call animal companion if 6 allies present! (standing or not)
 [x] Effects from shrine not getting applied to characters? (maybe getting erased at Combat#setUp if configured as activeEffect but also I don't think I was even seeing it immediately on the character rec at all?) -- this was about activeEffects getting cleared [should be fixed now]
 [x] If you don't have enough to buy the quantity you like it should not say "You purchase X" (even if the next line is saying "not enough gold") -- should be fixed
+[x] Temple blessings should take account of the deity somehow... (war gods give toHit, love goddess grants chance to charm on hit etc)

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]